R. Sasikumar

-Ramu Sasikumar, or R. Sasikumar for short, is a former Singaporean footballer and sports marketing executive.
-He is known for scoring the winning and solitary goal for Singapore in the 1998 AFF Championship final.
+Ramu Sasikumar, or R. Sasikumar for short, is a retired Singaporean footballer.
+He is known for scoring the winning and solitary goal for Singapore in the 1998 AFF Championship Final which secures Singapore first ever continental title.
 He currently manages the Red Card Group, a sports marketing firm.

-Football career
+Playing career

 Sasikumar became famous after the final of the 1998 AFF Championship, when Singapore played against hosts Vietnam.
 In the 70th minute, he scored a goal with his shoulder, which was dubbed the "Shoulder of God", which won the Lions their first ever international title and breaking Vietnamese hearts.

-In 2000, Sasikumar retired from football after Singapore exited the 2000 AFF Championship from the group stage.
+In 2000, Sasikumar retired from international football after Singapore exited the 2000 AFF Championship from the group stage.

+International goals

 After football

 After retiring from football, Sasikumar founded the Red Card Group, a sports marketing firm.

 In 2017, Sasikumar expressed interest in contesting the elections for the Football Association of Singapore council but was not named as a candidate.

-Sasikumar also bought Admiralty FC in the 2nd division of the Singapore National Football League.
+Sasikumar also bought Admiralty in the 2nd division of the Singapore National Football League where his first signing was Senegalese-born Kampung Rawa player who was also named R.Sasikumar.